top of page

 • Design Planning: Creating a cohesive vision with layout plans, color palettes, material recommendations, and more.

-• Sourcing Materials: Connecting you with trusted suppliers and vendors for cabinets, countertops, and finishes.
+• Sourcing Materials: Connecting you with trusted suppliers for cabinets, countertops, and finishes.

 • Project Oversight: Collaborating with contractors to ensure the design is executed flawlessly.